 Typically, attributes defined here are used in workflows and/or the bundle.
 These attributes are used across all Kapps.
 Some examples include:

 - Header Bundle Path

-Along with the Space-level atributes, you can set fallback attributes for Kapps and forms that are used if attributes are not defined at those levels.
+Along with the Space-level attributes, you can set fallback attributes for Kapps and forms used if attributes are not defined at those levels.
 These include:

 - Approval Form Slug

 - Submission Workflow

 The OAuth tab is used to configure Single Sign On information for other systems that act as clients of the Space.